Month 2, Day 21, Sunday 5:00 p.m.

 “Perhaps.
 You have time.
 There is no reason you have to remain incompetent.”

-Alec opened his mouth as if he wanted to retort angrily, but closed it.
+Alec opened his mouth as if to retort angrily, but then slowly closed it again.
 “Is that what you did?
 Cut ties with your family?”

 Sebastien’s lips tightened.
 “Does it matter?”